Animal Surgery Services

 Eyelid tumor removal, cataract surgery, ectropion surgery, entropion surgery, exenteration of the orbit, and cherry eye surgery are common ocular procedures for cats and dogs.

-If your cat or dog requires a veterinary surgical specialist to perform the surgery, our veterinarians will refer you to a veterinary surgeon near Rancho Cucamonga and work closely with your animal surgeon to ensure that your pet receives the best possible care.
+If your cat or dog requires a veterinary surgery to perform the surgery, our veterinarians will refer you to a veterinary surgeon near Rancho Cucamonga and work closely with your vet surgeon to ensure that your pet receives the best possible care.

 - Mass Removal